This is the category nav

 1. It defines your company’s internal and external identity

-Here’s a thought exercise: write down on a piece of paper five attributes that best describe your organization’s culture.
-You might write something like “good work-life balance” or “lots of meetings” or maybe “team-oriented.”
+Here’s a thought exercise: write down five attributes that best describe your organization’s culture on a piece of paper.
+You might write something like “good work-life balance,” “lots of meetings,” or maybe “team-oriented.”

-Now, spend a few minutes thinking about why each of those attributes is important to your organization in particular.
+Now, spend a few minutes thinking about why each attribute is particularly vital to your organization.
 Why is it significant that your company has a good work-life balance?
-What makes these culture attributes valuable to your people and customers?
+What makes these cultural attributes valuable to your people and customers?

 In other words, your organizational culture will reverberate across all aspects of your business because it represents the way you do business.
 It’s simultaneously your identity and your image, which means it determines how your people and customers perceive you.